 Treatment for colorectal cancer can involve radiation and chemotherapy, but surgery to remove the tumor is almost always the most important treatment.

-There are additional methods to help patients recover more quickly, including limiting the use of opioids.
+To help patients recover quicker from surgery, opioid usage should be limited.
 When doctors scale back on opioids, patients don’t have to fast before surgery, which helps them have more strength after surgery and allows them to get up and around sooner.
 And, the sooner you are up, the better it is for recovery.